-Summary: In this Post, We are going to have an overview on how to deal with the job requirement when an Exchange Admin has to export Exchange 2010 Public folders to pst with help of Powershell Command or any alternative method.
+Summary: In this technical guide, We are going to have an overview on how to deal with the job requirement when an Exchange Admin has to export Exchange 2010 Public folders to pst with help of Powershell Command or any alternative method.
 Read on to know all possible methods.

 As we know, The most widely used mail server by most businesses is the MS Exchange Server to encourage collaborative capabilities.
 It is a great way to organize and store emails and shared data in the Exchange database (EDB) file.
 An Exchange Server Database is composed of both Private and Public folders.
 Private folders are mailboxes that contain system and user mailboxes.
 On the other hand, Public folders are used for sharing data between users of the organization through shared access to the Exchange data.
 Public folders are critical for an organization when it comes to effectively storing, organizing, structuring and sharing Exchange data between organizational users.
 Public folder and mailbox data are stored in the Exchange Database files as pub.edb and priv.edb.

 Benefits of exporting an Exchange 2010 Public folder to PST

 Considering the fact that the format of Exchange Database (EDB) files and PST files differs from one another, the Public folder can’t be accessed through MS Outlook.
 To make the data of EDB files accessible and portable, the public folder has to be exported to a PST file.
 Furthermore, the continuous build-up of organizational emails and mailbox data may lead to an oversized Exchange server Mailbox pushing it into an inaccessible state.
 Therefore, transferring or exporting these emails in the PST format helps to access the Exchange Server mailbox data in MS Outlook, resulting in a less burdened exchange server.
 The export of the Public folder not only leads to improved server response time, but also organized and minimalized Public folders on the Exchange Server.

 How to export exchange 2010 Public folders to PST